PnEcrins/GeoNature-mobile/README.md

 ## Deploying the application
-Ensure that you have a connected device with Android 2.3.x or higher running and execute the following command after build :
+Ensure that you have a connected device with Android 2.3.x or higher running and execute the following command after build:

 >     ./gradlew installDebug

-You can combine a full build and deploy the application in a same command :
+You can combine a full build and deploy the application in a same command:

 >     ./gradlew clean installDebug